Fizi Territory: Agriculture and fishing

-Local microfinance
+Local microfinance and mining

 Efforts to stimulate the economy at the grassroots level are visible in the growing presence of local savings and credit initiatives.
 Encouraged by various non-governmental development organizations, communities are increasingly engaging with microfinance through cooperative structures.
 Notable examples include the Baraka and Kazimia Savings and Credit Cooperatives.
 As of 2010, more than 250 development actors, including local, national, and international NGOs, United Nations agencies, bilateral and multilateral partners, and local development initiatives, were active in the territory.
 That same year, the city of Baraka hosted over 64 registered local non-profit associations and dozens of individual beneficiaries involved in development programs.

+Mining operations are primarily artisanal and focused on gold production.
+Because gold is not bulky and moves easily, it often remains nearly invisible within trading networks.
+Fizi Territory's location near Lake Tanganyika, bordering Tanzania and Burundi, together with the presence of multiple armed groups, including the Forces Pour la Défense de la Démocratie (FDD), which once operated in the area and now governs Burundi, contributes to widespread illicit trade.

 Protected areas

-The territory is home to several protected areas, including two forest reserves, the Lolemba-Ngoma Forest Reserve and the Kifumbwe Island Forest Reserve, as well as the Itombwe Nature Reserve.
-The latter is of particular ecological significance, renowned for its rich biodiversity, including rare bird species, endemic flora, and the presence of white gorillas.
-Itombwe is considered one of the natural marvels of the region and holds considerable potential as a destination for eco-tourism.
+The territory is home to several protected areas, including two forest reserves, the Lolemba-Ngoma Forest Reserve and the Kifumbwe Island Forest Reserve, as well as the Itombwe Nature Reserve, which is known for its biodiversity, including rare bird species, endemic flora, and the presence of white gorillas.
+Itombwe holds considerable potential as a destination for eco-tourism.